conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

     remote to your Conan configuration (if did not already do it) doing:
     ``conan remote add conanv2 https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``

-In the previous example, we built our CMake project and used Conan to install and locate the *Zlib* library.
-To build this example we needed a CMake version installed that could be found in the system path.
-But, what happens if you  don't have CMake installed in your build environment or want to build your project with a specific CMake version different from the one you have already installed system-wide?
-In this case, you can declare this dependency in Conan using a kind of requirement named ``tool_requires``.
+In the previous example, we built our CMake project and used Conan to install and locate the **Zlib** library.
+Conan used the CMake version found in the system path to build this example.
+But, what happens if you don’t have CMake installed in your build environment or want to build your project with a specific CMake version different from the one you have already installed system-wide?
+In this case, you can declare this dependency in Conan using a type requirement named ``tool_requires``.
 Let’s see an example of how adding a ``tool_requires`` to our project and using a different CMake version to build it.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: